Robert-M-Lucas/h-mail/docs/generated/Email.md

 ## BigUintField

-A base-64 little-endian encoding of a large unsigned integer
+A base-64 (standard alphabet, with padding) little-endian encoding of a large unsigned integer

 #### Type: `string`

 ## EmailPackage

-No description provided for this model.
+Represents an email being sent.
+The hash of this will be used for POW when sending emails.

 #### Type: `object`